sharkio-dev/sharkio/Readme.md

 - Incase you want a dummy server to test sniffing as shown in [visual demonstration of how to use](https://github.com/idodav/sharkio#visual-demonstration-how-to-run-the-application), then run the follwoing command:
 - `npm run demo` ( in root directory )

+### Running in production - using Docker
+Run whole project:
+- in root of project, use:
+- `docker-compose up`
+- NOTE: use ports 5550-5560 as proxies, make sure they are available.

+Run backend/frontend only:
+- `cd` to relevent folder
+- build the Docker image: `npm run docker:build`
+- run the app: `npm run docker:run`

 ## ❓ Setup FAQs: